ElettraSciComp/XRFitVis/README.md

 Web-based visualization of XRF maps, compatible with PyMCA fit output and other fitting tools.

+Live publicly available XRFitVis service on: https://vuo.elettra.eu/go/xrfitvis but you can make it run locally on your server with the following instructions.

 ## Setup

 #### Setup anacoda, miniconda, mamba or micromamba

-Skip if not needed
+[Skip to "Download and run" if not needed]

-For micromamba
+For micromamba:

 ```bash
 # download micromamba and run the installer